 - Be sure your contractor agrees the roof must pass municipal inspection before the work is considered complete

-Do not allow the work to begin until you’re comfortable each of these important requirements has been met.
-Also, beware of fly-by-night companies that may try to take advantage of you – especially soon after a natural disaster.
+Don’t let disaster-recovery business begin until you’re comfortable these important requirements have been met.
+Fly-by night companies may try to take advantage of you – especially soon after a natural disaster.

 How to prevent roof leaks